 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Couries that are severed for you What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Hearing services (continued) Non-Medicare covered routine hearing services: To access your benefits, you must contact TruHearing provider.
-Just call 1.833.714.5356 from 8a.m. to 8p.m.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Hearing services (continued) Benefit does not include or cover any of the following: Over-the-counter (OTC) hearing aids Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not in the applicable catalog Costs associated with loss & damage warranty claims To access your benefits, you must contact TruHearing first to schedule an appointment with a TruHearing provider.
+Just call 833.714.5356 from 8a.m. to 8p.m.
 Monday through Friday.
 For additional details about your TruHearing benefits, go to the back of this document and locate the Appendix.
-Hepatitis C screening Medicare covers a screening test one time if you meet one or more of these conditions and if ordered by your doctor: There is no copayment for members eligible for Medicare-covered preventive Hepatitis C screening.
-High risk because you use or have used illicit injection drugs.
-Received a blood transfusion before 1992.Born between 1945-1965.
+Covered services with a T \$0 for one routine hearing of Hearing aids - you pay the \$295 per hearing aid for Ba \$695 per hearing aid for Sta \$1,095 per hearing aid for A \$1,495 per hearing aid for A Deductible does not apply.
+Services with a non-TruH Not covered exam every year. following: asic Aids andard Aids Advanced Aids Premium Aids Hepatitis C screening Medicare covers a screening test one time if you meet one or more of these conditions and if ordered by your doctor: High risk because you use or have used illicit injection drugs.
+Received a blood transfusion before 1992.
+Born between 1945-1965.
 If you're at high risk, Medicare covers yearly screenings.
-For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For warmen who are progrant, we cover: There is no copayment for members eligible for Medicare-covered preventive HIV screening.
-For women who are pregnant, we cover:Up to three screening exams during a pregnancy
+There is no copayment for members eligible for Medicare-covered preventive Hepatitis C screening.
+Members eligible for Medicare-covered preventive Hepatitis C screening pay 30%.
+Deductible does apply.